 The Average Software Sales Salary

-The average base salary for a software sales rep in the United States is currently $72,000/yr according to Zippia.
+The average base salary for a tech sales rep in the United States is currently $72,000/yr according to Zippia.
 Meanwhile, ZipRecruiter pegs it at $61,805/yr.
 So, let’s estimate it falling somewhere within that range.

 Keep in mind that these figures exclude commissions, which in the software industry can easily match the base salary and bring it up to over $140,000 — if going by Zippia’s numbers.